mattmills49/Blog-Posts/glum_splines/monotonic_spline_jax.md

 default as a function of risk, power usage as a function of temperature, or CO2 emissions over time.
-[Generalized Additive Models](http://statmills.com/2023-11-20-Penalized_Splines_Using_glum/) are a great general purpose modeling tool that you could use to model these relationships.
-It turns out that there are variations of GAMs that allow for enforcing a constraint on a spline curve; Penalized-splines (P-splines) and Shape Constrained Additive Models (SCAM).
+[Generalized Additive Models](http://statmills.com/2023-11-20-Penalized_Splines_Using_glum/) (GAMs) are a great general purpose modeling tool that you could use to model these relationships, but they are unconstrained and could have undesired shape behavior.
+It turns out that there are variations of GAMs that allow for enforcing a constraint on a spline curve;
+Penalized-splines (P-splines) and Shape Constrained Additive Models (SCAM).
 This contraint could be an always increasing or decreasing function, or even a convex or concave shape.
 P-splines use a penalty matrix to enfore the constraint by penalizing differences between neighboring coefficients.
 SCAMs use a different parameterization of a GAM that I wanted to learn more about.
 This blog post is an attempt to recreate the logic in the [SCAM paper](https://www.researchgate.net/publication/271740857_Shape_constrained_additive_models) using python and JAX.
-If you wanted to use these models for real there is an [R-package for SCAMs](https://cran.r-project.org/web/packages/scam/index.html) and a P-spline implementation in python using the [pygam library](https://pygam.readthedocs.io/en/latest/api/api.html#spline-term).
+If you want to use these types of models for real there is an [R-package for SCAMs](https://cran.r-project.org/web/packages/scam/index.html) and a P-spline implementation in python using the [pygam library](https://pygam.readthedocs.io/en/latest/api/api.html#spline-term).